Clinical Depression Test and Diagnosis

 By: Sarah Fader

 Everyone has bad days.
 Everyone has the blues.
-Some say that periods of melancholy help to fuel creativity, or at the very least, help people to appreciate the finer moments of life.
-Without feeling the blunt of true emotional pain, how would we know what happiness feels like?
+Some attest that their periods of melancholy help to fuel their creativity, or at the very least, help them appreciate the finer moments of life.
+Isn’t life a balance between the highs and lows?

-It's understandable then why family members, friends, and authority figures may try to dismiss symptoms of depression as merely a burden that everyone carries; perhaps even a "challenge" that we all must personally overcome.
+It's understandable then why family members, friends, and authority figures may try to dismiss symptoms of depression as merely something to be tolerated.
+Perhaps it’s seen as just a "challenge" that we all must personally overcome.

 A Sample Depression Questionnaire